finbarkizito/sql_data_warehouse_project/README.md

   Address common data issues such as duplicates, null values, invalid records, and inconsistent formats before analysis.

 - **Enable Analytics & Reporting**
-  Deliver a simplified, business-facing data model (no historisation required) optimised for querying and reporting.
+  Deliver a simplified, business-facing data model which is optimised for querying and reporting.

 - **Provide Clear Documentation**
   Supply technical documentation, data models, and architectural context to support both technical and business users.